manhtdxxx/batch-pipeline-via-lakehouse/README.md

 Before starting, please ensure you have:

+- Git.
+- VS Code installed to open project.
 - Docker Desktop installed and running.
-- VS Code installed to open project.
 - DBeaver installed to connect to Trino to query data from Lakehouse.

 ## 4.2 Setup & Initialization